200 Friberg Parkway, Suite 1003

 Boston, MA 02201-1007

 The City of Boston, through the Boston Redevelopment Authority (BRA), is the city’s planning and economic development agency.
-The Business Development Division at the BRA has been created to dedicate more attention and energy to our business community which includes both continuing relationships with existing companies and creating new relationships with the new companies.
+The Business Development Division at the BRA was created to dedicate more attention and energy to the business community which includes both continuing relationships with existing companies and creating new relationships with the new companies.
 In this capacity the division assists companies with site selection, permitting, financing and navigating the City services in the following business sectors: life sciences, high tech, clean tech & advance manufacturing, retail, wholesale, creative economy, and industrial.
 In addition, the division assists the innovation & start-up community (Innovation Boston), as well as young adults between ages 20-34 (ONEin3) with their professional & business development and civic engagement.
-The Business Division Division works closely with the brokers, developers, our State counterparts, VC and the business community.
-For more information please visit: BRA Business Development Division

 Economic Development Council of Western Massachusetts

 Economic Development Council of Western Massachusetts (EDC) brings together the three-county, Western Massachusetts region’s public and private leadership to create a positive environment for responsible economic growth.
 Centralized coordination, collaboration, and comprehensive professional services are its unifying foundation.
 The EDC’s mission is to increase Western Massachusetts’ standard of living by attracting and retaining quality jobs and companies, increasing investment, and attracting visitors.
 The EDC’s staff of nearly 40 manages the following organizations: Springfield Regional Chamber, Greater Springfield Convention & Visitors Bureau, Business Improvement Districts in Springfield and Amherst, Westmass Area Development Corp., Westover Metropolitan Development Corp. and Valley Venture Mentors all vital role players in the region.